canonical/launchpad-manual/how-to/debugging.rst

    print recorder

 Printing the recorder gives you a full output of what happened.
-You can also look at .statements, .count, and so on (use dir!).
+You can also look at ``.statements``, ``.count``, and so on (use dir!).

-You can get all tracebacks by passing True when you instantiate the recorder (
+You can get all tracebacks by passing ``True`` when you instantiate the
+recorder:

 ::

    StormStatementRecorder(True)

-).
 Again, print the recorder to see the results.

 You can conditionally get tracebacks by passing a callable that receives a SQL query string and returns a boolean True if a traceback should be collected, and False if it should not.
 The SQL will be normalized to capitalization and space normalized.
-For example,
+For example:

 ::